renatocorreia-rmcm/grade-prediction/README.md

 We assume the grade G of a student S in the discipline D has a linear relation with all his other grades (S).

-We can estipulate these relations by looking to all students whose G_d != NULL.
+We are searching an algorithm to estipulate these relations using all other students whose G_d is not NULL.